Naro-Fominsk

 Naro-Fominsk (На́ро-Фоми́нск) is a town and the administrative center of Naro-Fominsky District in Moscow Oblast, Russia, located on the Nara River, 70 km southwest from Moscow.
-Population:

 History

-The Fominskoye village was first mentioned in chronicles in 1339, while it was under the rule of Ivan Kalita.
+The Fominskoye village was first mentioned in Russian chronicles under the year 1339, while it was under the rule of Ivan I of Moscow.
 Napoleon's Grande Armée passed through Fominskoye on its retreat from Moscow in 1812.
 The modern Naro-Fominsk was established as an urban-type settlement as a result of the merger of the villages of Fominskoye, Malaya Nara and Malkovo in 1925.
 Town status was granted to it in 1926.
 The town was severely damaged during World War II after Nazi Germany forces destroyed 687 buildings and a textile factory during the Battle of Moscow in 1941.
 Western part of Naro-Fominsk was occupied from October 21 to December 26, 1941.
-Naro-Fominsk was liberated by the 33rd army under the command Mikhail Grigoryevich Yefremov.
+Naro-Fominsk was liberated by the 33rd Army under the command of Mikhail Grigoryevich Yefremov.

 Naro-Fominsk silk factory was the first in the USSR to produce fabric "Bologna" in the early 1960s.